AaronWatters/H5Gizmos/doc/Javascript/README.md

 ### `component.jQuery`

-Each `component` also stores a reference to the global `component.jQuery` object.
+Each `component` also stores a link to the global `component.jQuery` object.
 For the `greeting` above the following lists the `jQuery` version.